Ericsson/ecchronos/docs/ECCTOOL.md

 `Table` - the table the repair information corresponds to.

-`Repaired (%)` - the repaired ratio of the table in %.
+`Repaired (%)` - the repaired ranges vs total ranges of the table in %.

 `Repair time taken` - the time taken for the Cassandra to finish the repairs.

-By default, repair-info fetches the information on cluster level.
+By default, repair-info fetches the information on a cluster level.
 To check the repair information for the local node use `--local` flag.

 #### Arguments